 New MACRC Resources

-Visit the CRCC website to sign up or text "WORKING4U" to 22828 and enter your email to get updates about the great new benefits and other improvements being made.
+Visit the MACRC website to sign up or text "WORKING4U" to 22828 and enter your email to get updates about the great new benefits and other improvements being made.

 Sign up for the career-building 300-Hitter Program, held in Las Vegas.
 This program develops leadership, mentoring, coaching, and communication skills for journeymen.
 There are openings this fall.
 See the short video.

-You may come into the office to pay your dues — Linda would love to see you.
+You may come into the office to pay your dues — Mayra would love to see you.
 You can also mail them in or pay at our meetings if that is more convenient for you.

-Our next meeting will be held on June 14 at 7 PM at the VFW post in Lake Villa.
+Our meetings are held the 2nd Monday of every month at 7 PM at the VFW post in Lake Villa.
 Bring your co-workers who are members.
 Members of other locals who are in good standing are also welcome.
 Our meetings now provide the opportunity for even more networking in our larger jurisdiction, with over 2000 members.

 A New Campaign